MakeItBack/Trello-Delete-App/README.md

 **Note: As a safety feature, starred boards cannot be deleted.**<br>
 If you want to delete starred boards you need to unstar them in Trello first.
 Alternatively, edit the code to disable this feature.

-This app is built with JavaScript and uses the [axios library](https://github.com/axios/axios) to query the [Trello API](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/).

 ![App screenshot](img/app_screenshot.jpg)